Kiowa: Kiowa calendars

 The Kiowa people told ethnologist James Mooney that the first calendar keeper in their tribe was Little Bluff, or Tohausan, who was the principal chief of the tribe from 1833 to 1866.
-Mooney also worked with two other calendar keepers, Settan, or Little Bear, and Ankopaaingyadete, In the Middle of Many Tracks, commonly known as Anko.
+Mooney also worked with two other calendar keepers, Settan (Little Bear) and Ankopaaingyadete (In the Middle of Many Tracks), commonly known as Anko.
 Other Plains tribes kept pictorial records, known as "winter counts".

-The Kiowa calendar system is unique: they recorded two events for each year, offering a finer-grained record and twice as many entries for any given period.
-Silver Horn (1860–1940), or Haungooah, was the most highly esteemed artist of the Kiowa tribe in the 19th and 20th centuries, and kept a calendar.
-He was a respected religious leader in his later years.
+The Kiowa calendar system is unique: they recorded two events each year, offering a finer-grained record and twice as many entries for any given period.
+Silver Horn (1860–1940), or Haungooah, was the most highly esteemed artist of the Kiowa tribe in the 19th and 20th centuries.
+He kept a calendar and was a respected religious leader in his later years.

 Funeral practices

-In Kiowa tradition, death had strong associations with darks spirits and negative forces, which meant that the death of an individual was seen as a traumatic experience.
+In Kiowa tradition, death had strong associations with dark spirits and negative forces, which meant that the death of an individual was seen as a traumatic experience.
 Fear of ghosts in Kiowa communities stemmed from the belief that spirits commonly resisted the end of their physical life.
 The spirits were thought to remain around the corpse or its burial place, as well as haunt former living spaces and possessions.
 Lingering spirits were also believed to help encourage the dying to cross from the physical world to the afterlife.
 The fear of ghosts can be seen in the way skulls were treated, which was believed to be a source of negative spiritual contamination that invited danger to the living.
 Due to the fears and risks associated with death, the community's reactions were instantaneous and vicious.
 Families and relatives were expected to demonstrate grief through reactions such as wailing, ripping off clothes and shaving of the head.
 There have also been accounts of self-induced body lacerations and finger joints being cut.
 In the process of grief, women and the widowed spouse were expected to be more expressive in their mourning.

 The body of the deceased must be washed before burial.
 The washer, historically a woman, also combs the hair and paints the face of the dead.
 Once the body has been treated, a burial occurs promptly.
 When possible, the burial takes place on the same day, unless the death occurs at night.
 In this case the dead is buried the following morning.
 A quick burial was believed to reduce the risk of spirits remaining around the burial site.
 After the burial, most of the belongings of the dead were burned along with their tipi.
 If their tipi or house was shared with family, the surviving relatives moved into a new house.